sybock/sybock.github.io/_posts/2021-03-18-transformer.md

 **Encoder:**
 - N = 6 identical layers
 - 1 layer has two sub-layers (1) multi-head self attention, (2) feed-forward network
 - residual connection around each two sub-layers followed by layer normalization = $LayerNorm(x + Sublayer(x))$
-    - $d_model = 512$
+- $d_{model} = 512$
 **Decoder:**
 - N = 6 identical layers
 - 1 layer has three sub-layers (1) masked encoder-decoder attention (2) multi-head self attention, (3) feed-forward network
 - residual connection around each two sub-layers followed by layer normalization
 - masking ensures that predictions for position *i* can depende only on the known outputs at positions less than *i*.

 **Attention:** mapping a query and a set of key-value pairs to an output, where query, keys, values, and output are all vectors
 - **Scaled Dot Product Attention:**